Skip Navigation

 ACCT 301 | 3 Credits

 Course Desc: (May not be applied toward a major in accounting.)
-A survey of accounting principles relevant in making business decisions on the basis of financial information.
-The aim is to apply critical thinking skills and ethical principles to accounting issues.
-Topics include internal controls, financial reporting, analysis of financial statements, and elements of managerial accounting and budgeting.
+A survey of accounting principles relevant to making business decisions based on financial information.
+The aim is to apply critical-thinking skills and ethical principles to accounting issues.
+Topics include internal controls, financial reporting, financial statements analysis, managerial accounting, and budgeting elements.
 Students may receive credit for only one of the following courses: ACCT 301, MGMT 301, or MGST 301.

 Intermediate Accounting I